zhaofeng256/M3U8-convert/README.md

 HOW TO USE:
 <pre>
- 1.put the script to  the same fold with .m3u8 file 2.open windows power-shell as administrator
+ 1. put the script to  the same fold with .m3u8 file
+ 2. open windows power-shell as administrator
- 3.check the executation police of power-shell by input command 'Get-ExecutionPolicy' 4.if it is not RemoteSigned, power-shell script cann't run.
-Input 'Set-ExecutionPolicy RemoteSigned' and input 'A' 5.go to the .m3u8 folder.
-For example, input 'cd D:/videos', change the path if yours is different 6.now wen can run the script like './m3u8_mp4.ps1  name_of_video.m3u8', change the m3u8 file name to your own 7.when the file is convert successfully, you will see 'sucess!', and the mp4 file is saved in the same folder with .m3u8
+ 3. check the executation police of power-shell by input command 'Get-ExecutionPolicy'
+ 4. if it is not RemoteSigned, power-shell script cann't run.
+Input 'Set-ExecutionPolicy RemoteSigned' and input 'A'
+ 5. go to the .m3u8 folder.
+For example, input 'cd D:/videos', change the path if yours is different
+ 6. now wen can run the script like './m3u8_mp4.ps1  name_of_video.m3u8', change the m3u8 file name to your own
+ 7. when the file is convert successfully, you will see 'sucess!', and the mp4 file is saved in the same folder with .m3u8
 </pre>